mikew123/RoboColumbus2025/README.md

 Time Of Flight sensors on front, rear and optional sides with mm resolution for close obstical avoidance and close cone sensor

 # Computer
-- Raspberry Pi4 (or 5)
+- Raspberry Pi4 (or 5) with OS Ubuntu 20.04
-- Enbedded PC with Linux or Windows (WSL)
+- Enbedded PC with Linux or Windows (WSL) with OS Ubuntu 20.04

 # Software
 ## ROS2
-- Humble or Iron requires Linx Ubuntu 20.04 OS
+- ROS2 Humble or Iron versions requires Linux Ubuntu 20.04 OS
 -

 # Electronic modules